Samuelpangestu/api-postman/README.md

 Below is an explanation of the API test for each scenario
 1. Get todos, make sure it shows only 10 items
 To get endpoint 'todos' and shows only 10 item, i just adding query param (based on the doc) '?per_page=10'

-3. Get users with status inactive, make sure it shows correct data To get users with inactive status, i just adding query param as well '?page=1&status=inactive' and to make sure it shows correct data, i add a validation in test script to make sure that all of the response have a 'inactive' status.
+2. Get users with status inactive, make sure it shows correct data To get users with inactive status, i just adding query param as well 'page=1&status=inactive' and to make sure it shows correct data, i add a validation in test script to make sure that all of the response have a 'inactive' status.

-   I also add 'newman test' to github action workflow if we want to run this test in repo
+I also add 'newman test' to github action workflow and also html report if we want to run this test in repo

 ## GitHub Actions Workflow: Newman Tests